xdd44-utopia/Portfolio/README.md

 I will publish it as soon as I think the basic development is completed.

 ## Current progress:
-Thinking Home page design TOO BOOOOOOOOORING.
+Redesigned Home page
-Start redesigning.

 ## Next:
-Continue designing Home page.
+Adding more content on Home page.
 Continue planning the organization of Gallary and Project page.
 Considering a resume page.